dfirebaugh/roguelike-crawler/README.md

 This project was bootstrapped with create-react-app

-To work on this project, download the repository and run `npm install` then `npm run` webserver will run on localhost:3000/
+To work on this project, download the repository and run `npm install` then `npm start` webserver will run on localhost:3000/